Meet YOLO26: next-gen vision AI.

 The endpoint accepts requests with a valid Bearer token.
 Don't ship the token to the browser.
 Keep it on a server proxy that adds the header to incoming requests.

-This is the same gradual rollout pattern Vercel uses for code.
-Use it; never edit a live deployment by replacing files in place.
 If you'd rather self-host, Triton Inference Server is the canonical option for a YOLO-based gateway running in your own cloud.

 Try It